This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Lofoten Islands, Norway

-The polar opposite of the Canary Islands, one of Europe’s popular warm winter destinations, the Lofoten Islands in winter are pretty hardcore, with average temperatures hovering around freezing, Lofoten is undoubtedly one of the best places to visit in winter in Europe if you’re looking for adventure.
+The polar opposite of the Balearic Islands, one of Europe’s popular warm winter destinations, the Lofoten Islands in winter are pretty hardcore, with average temperatures hovering around freezing.
+Lofoten is undoubtedly the best place to visit in winter in Europe if you’re looking for adventure.

-Stay in northern Gimsøya if you’re hunting the lights.
-For a bit more life and photographic opportunities pick from Hamnøy, Sakrisøya, Reine or Nusfjord – all of them picture-perfect Lofoten locations.
+Stay at Olstind in Sakrisøy for its incredible location, comfy and warm decor, and fantastic host.
+For Norther Lights, stay in Gimsøya or for a bit more life pick from Hamnøy, Sakrisøya, Reine or Nusfjord, all of them picture-perfect Lofoten locations.

 Madonna di Campiglio, Italy

-Surrounded by the snow-topped peaks of the Brenta Dolomites national park and sitting at an altitude of 1,522 meters this beautiful town is also one of Italy‘s best ski resorts and offers nine miles of cross-country skiing trails and 35 pistes served by modern facilities.
+Surrounded by the snow-topped peaks of the Brenta Dolomites National Park and sitting at an altitude of 1,522 meters, this small town is also one of Italy‘s best ski resorts and offers nine miles of cross-country skiing trails and 35 pistes served by modern facilities.

 During the holiday season, Madonna di Campiglio comes into its own with thousands of sparkling fairy lights and vibrant festivities, including the traditional Christmas slalom on the Canalone Miramonti run.